 Free event to the public celebrating 14 years of unity, heritage and culture of the thirty-five (35) Caribbean Islands.

-“The Flag salute” consist of a parade of Flags carried by youths representing each Caribbean nation and the USA has been billed as “a major element” of the event.
-Another great feature are the exhibit tables for promotional display designed to showcase Caribbean culture and products.
-Additionally, The cultural presentations respectively from both of this year’s highlighted nations to commemorate their historic milestone of 50th years of Independence is said to be spectacular.
-Government officials from Georgia and of the highlighted nations have been invited and are expected to attend this and other events.
-It will be held at City Hall Atrium (55 Trinity Avenue, Atlanta, Georgia 30303) on Sunday June 3th from 3pm-6pm.
-Free and Open to the public.
+“The Flag salute” Parade of Flags carried by the youth representing each Caribbean nation and the USA has been billed as “a major element” of the event.
+Another great feature is the exhibit tables for promotional displays designed to showcase Caribbean culture and products.
+Additionally, the spectacular cultural presentations help to educate the public and highlight historic milestones such as th Independence celebrations and other important anniversaries.
+Government officials from Georgia and from the highlighted nations have participated in the celebrations over the years through speaking engagements and presenting proclamations.
+For over thirteen years, the City of Atlanta has sponsored this important event in the City Hall Atrium.
+C(55 Trinity Avenue, Atlanta, Georgia 30303) on at the beginning of June th from 3pm-6pm.
+This event is free and open to the public.

-GCAHC was formed in 2006 and is the leading Caribbean representative organization of the Caribbean community in the state of Georgia.
-According to organization President, Tony Alleyne, ‘During the past eleven years, the organization has continued to make huge strides in highlighting the impact of Caribbean culture on our community.
+GCAHC was formed in 2005 and is the leading Caribbean representative organization of the Caribbean community in the state of Georgia.
+According to GCAHC’s Past President, Tony Alleyne, ‘During the past eleven years, the organization has continued to make huge strides in highlighting the impact of Caribbean culture on our community.
 Through business forums, health fairs, mentorship programs and a number of cultural and educational programs we continue to influence those around us.
 We have also partnered with the Atlanta-Fulton County Public Library to sponsor several educational forums and Caribbean film festivals.’

-The opening ceremony is but one of several events happening throughout the month of June to commemorate Caribbean culture. .
-GCAHC is also promoting Caribbean activities being sponsored by the Atlanta Fulton Library.
-More information about these events can be found at www.gcahcinc.org or by emailing email@example.com.
+The Opening Reception and Flag Ceremony is one of several events occuring throughout the month of June to commemorate Caribbean culture.
+GCAHC has also promoted Caribbean activities being sponsored by the Atlanta Fulton Library.
+More information about these and other events can be found at www.gcahcinc.org or by emailing email@example.com.

-GCAHC was formed in 2006 and is the leading Caribbean representative organization of the Caribbean community in the state of Georgia.
-GCAHC’s ongoing advocacy and community involvement includes co-authoring Resolution HR 978 the Georgia Caribbean American Heritage Month legislation, sponsored by Georgia State Representatives Billy Mitchell; partnering with the U.S. Census Bureau to achieve an accurate count for people of Caribbean ancestry in the State of Georgia in the 2010 Census; ongoing community involvement with Homeland Security re: FEMA, and USCIS immigration issues; hurricace relief advocacy; participation in the SCLC Women’s Organization Nonpartisan Multicultural Voter Registration.
+GCAHC was formed in 2005 and is the leading Caribbean representative organization of the Caribbean community in the state of Georgia.
+GCAHC’s ongoing advocacy and community involvement includes co-authoring Resolution HR 978 the Georgia Caribbean American Heritage Month legislation, sponsored by Georgia State Representatives Billy Mitchell; partnering with the U.S. Census Bureau to achieve an accurate count for people of Caribbean ancestry in the State of Georgia in the 2010 and 2020 Census; ongoing community involvement with Homeland Security re: FEMA, and USCIS immigration issues; hurricace relief advocacy; participation in the SCLC Women’s Organization Nonpartisan Multicultural Voter Registration.
 For more information about the organization, go to www.gcahcinc.orgor email firstname.lastname@example.org